Mobility plan

 - Internship

-Quantum theory of light (3 ECTS)
+Quantum Theory of Light (3 ECTS)

 Professors

-Ass.
-Prof. L. Lanco (MCF UP, C2N)
+Prof. L. Lanco (UPC, C2N)

 Program :